-- The following types of land use themes are envisioned at the three interchange locations along SH16: - o US 20-26: Commuter Services, Technology/Research, Business Park - o Ustick Road: Educational, Civic, Light Retail, Residential - o Franklin Road: Trucking and Freight, Light Industrial, Hospitality - Land uses within the MU-Interchange areas and adjacent to the SH16 corridor should be carefully examined for their potential impacts on existing and designated neighborhood centers and commercial activity areas.
+- Broadly speaking, the following types of land use themes are envisioned at the three interchange locations along SH16: - o 20/26: Commuter Services, Technology/Research, Business Park - o Ustick Road: Educational, Civic, Light Retail, Residential - o Franklin Road: Trucking and Freight, Light Industrial, Hospitality - Land uses within the MU-Interchange areas and adjacent to the SH16 corridor should be carefully examined for their potential impacts on existing and designated neighborhood centers and commercial activity areas.
 Discourage creation or establishment of uses deemed more appropriate to activity centers. - Vehicular access points should be prohibited within a 1⁄4 mile or more of the interchange ramps.
 Future uses should be planned to integrate with the backage road circulation system shown on Figure VI-8.A. - The City supports the development of Specific Area Plans for each of the interchange areas.
-Such plans should be done in cooperation with landowners and other affected parties. - Any new development at or near interchange areas should promote a nodal development pattern where buildings are clustered, off-street parking is screened in the rear of the parcel and, where practical, inter-connected to adjoining parcels.
+Such plans should be conducted locally and in cooperation with landowners and other affected parties. - Any new development at or near interchange areas should promote a nodal development pattern where buildings are clustered, off-street parking is screened in the rear of the parcel and, where practical, inter-connected to adjoining parcels. - The SH16/SH20-26 interchange will be one of only two regional gateways to the City of Meridian for travelers coming from north of the Boise River (the other being Linder Road).
+As such, buildings, landscaping and other design

-- The SH16/US 20-26 interchange will be one of only two regional gateways to the City of Meridian for travelers coming from north of the Boise River (the other being Linder Road).
-As such, buildings, landscaping and other design features at this interchange need to reflect Meridian's heritage, quality and character. - Design of the SH16/US 20-26 interchange and the adjoining land uses must give special consideration to the more scenic and environmentally sensitive area on the north side of US 20-26.
-The more intensive land uses should be sited on the south side of US 20-26. - Regional ridesharing, park-and-ride and transit transfer facilities are encouraged within the SH16/US 20-26 interchange area. - The MU-Interchange area at Ustick Road, west of SH16, should minimize retail and auto-oriented services and transition rapidly from the interchange to the more rural, low density character intended along the county line.
-Examples of uses include middle or high schools, post office or library branches, office uses, rowhouse/patio home developments, athletic clubs, etc.
+- features at this interchange need to reflect Meridian's heritage, quality and character. - Design of the SH16/SH20-26 interchange and its associated land uses needs to give special consideration to the more scenic and environmentally sensitive area on the north side of SH20-26.
+The more intensive land uses should be sited on the south side of SH20-26. - Regional ridesharing, park-and-ride and transit transfer facilities are encouraged within the SH16/SH20-26 interchange area. - The MU-Interchange area at Ustick Road, west of SH16, should minimize retail and auto-oriented services and transition to the more rural, low density character intended along this county line. - Insert the following graphic as an example of the type of development encouraged within and near the interchanges: